 Ticks

-Australia has several types of ticks, ranging from the less harmful bush tick to the deadly paralysis tick found along the east coast.
-Paralysis ticks can cause breathing difficulty, weakness, paralysis of the legs and death.
+Australia has several types of ticks, ranging from the less harmful bush tick to the deadly paralysis tick, found along the east coast.
+In pets, paralysis ticks can cause breathing difficulty, weakness, paralysis of the legs and, in extreme cases, death.

-Tick prevention products include a yearly injection administered by your vet, oral chews, spot-on products (liquid applied directly on the skin), tick collars, sprays, and rinses.
-Talk to your vet about the most suitable product for tick prevention.
+Tick prevention products for dogs and cats include a yearly injection administered by your vet, oral chews, spot-on products (liquid applied directly on the skin), tick collars, sprays and rinses.
+Talk to your vet about the most suitable tick prevention product for your furry friend.

 Unfortunately, no treatment is 100% effective, so it’s crucial to check your pet for ticks during tick season (July to December).
 Run your fingertips over their skin, checking for lumps.
 Focus on their head, neck, and ears, but don’t forget to check their entire body.